simra/FRCModeling/2024/README.md

-# Rapid React Modeling
+# FRC Modeling

 ## Steps:
-1. `python fetchMatches.py --year 2023 --reset`
+1. `python fetchMatches.py --year 2024 --reset`

-    This will pull all the data for 2023.
+    This will pull all the data for 2024.

-    You can optionally pass --reset to re-pull all the data, and --year YEAR to pull data for a year other than 2023.
+    You can optionally pass --reset to re-pull all the data, and --year YEAR to pull data for a year other than 2024.

-2. 00MachineLearning.ipynb is the main ML notebook, useful for exploring the data and training a machine learning model.
-It is now updated for 2023.

-    `jupyter notebook`

-    This will launch the notebook browser.
-Open 00MachineLearning.ipynb and run the notebook to rebuild the model.

-3. 01Ranking.ipynb is a notebook for ranking alliance partners.
-This will be our main notebook once the ML model is ready.

-4. This has not been updated for 2023:

-    `python fetchEventStatuses.py --events [event names comma-separated]`

-    Fetches event rankings to include in stats_2023.tsv

-## Server:
-Not yet updated:
-1. cd 2023
-2. python server.py
+2. `runScoutingReport.py`

+3. Web page:
+    - backend\  - python flask app
+    - frontend\ - react front-end

+4. Model generation is in OPR.py.
+See runScoutingReport for an example of how it's used.